asser-dk/asser-dk.github.io/Blazor.md

 Some downsides that I see:

 * Low cache granularity - Since the MVID changes with **any** modification to a project you migth cause a higher number of unnecessary cache invalidations.
 Having your components in their own separate RCL projects can reduce this however.
+* You are exposing the MVID of your assemblies to the client - This might be a security concern in some cases.
+Maybe consider hashing the MVID + a random seed.

 #### Deterministic Compilation